How Do I Create a Desktop Real-Time System?

 4. Select the USB drive you wish to format to create the Utility USB Drive.
 Please ensure the selected drive is already formatted with the FAT file system, as the utility simply zeroes out the partition table of the drive.

-5. Click Yes on the dialog which asks you to confirm the creation of the utility, and warns that all files on the USB drive will be erased.
+5. Click Yes on the dialog that asks you to confirm the creation of the utility and warns that all files on the USB drive will be erased.
 Please backup the data on your USB drive before it is reformatted.

-6. You should get a message which indicates that the Utility USB Drive was successfully formatted.
+6. You should get a message that indicates that the Utility USB Drive was successfully formatted.
 Click OK to finish.

 Note: If you selected a drive formatted with NTFS or another unsupported file system, you will still see the success message but no changes will have been made to the drive.

 Part 2: Preparing the desktop system to boot from the USB Drive: